bbilger/jrestless/README.md

 ```

 ## Modules
-JRestless is split up into multiple modules wheras one has to depend on the \*-handler modules, only. `jrestless-aws-gateway-handler` is the most interesting one.
+JRestless is split up into multiple modules wheras one has to depend on the \*-handler modules, only. `jrestless-aws-gateway-handler` is probably the most interesting one.

 All modules are available in jcenter.